meridder/qs-vir/README.md

-This repository contains the scripts necessary to calibrate and image VLA observations of QS Vir along with scripts to recreate the plots in Ridder et al. 2024.
+This repository contains the scripts necessary to calibrate and image VLA observations of QS Vir along with scripts to recreate the plots in Ridder et al. (in prep).
 The data can be obtained from nrao.archive.edu.

 The general procedure for producing images from this dataset are as follows:
 1. Download the MS files for all three epochs from the NRAO archive.